-The SNOMED CT General Dentistry refset is available from SNOMED International and is maintained and updated in line with the SNOMED CT International release which is currently 6 monthly.
+The SNOMED CT General Dentistry refset is available from SNOMED International and is maintained and updated annually, in line with the latest SNOMED CT International release.

 Access within SNOMED International member countries is provided by the Member National Release Centre in each country, via the relevant Member page.
 Affiliates of SNOMED International in non-member countries can access the refset through their Member Licensing and Distribution SERVICE (MLDS) account.
 Please contact info@snomed.org for more information if required.